toffer/iphone-sms-backup/README.md

 ===========
 Backup your iPhone SMS and iMessage text messages.

+Works with iOS6 and iOS7.

+(And, it continues to work with iOS5, if anyone still finds that useful...)

 Why?
 ----
 Your iPhone stores a copy of all your SMS and iMessage text messages in a